What treatment options may be suggested for a herniated disc?

-Patients diagnosed with herniated disc should research all treatment options available before deciding which procedure with which to proceed.
-Many patients may find pain relief through conservative methods of treatment, such as physical therapy and pain medication.
-However, if a herniated disc has progressively worsened, surgical treatment may be the only viable treatment option to reduce the pain and symptoms of a herniated disc.
+Patients diagnosed with a herniated disc should research all treatment options available before deciding which procedure to proceed with.
+Many patients may find pain relief through conservative treatment options.
+However, if a herniated disc has progressively worsened after several weeks or months, surgical treatment may be the only viable treatment option to reduce the pain and symptoms of a herniated disc.

-While you research the treatment options available to you, we encourage you to reach out to your physician or our Care Team.
-With the help of a medical professional, you can determine the best treatment option for your needs and your lifestyle based on your medical history and the severity and location of your herniated disc.
+While you research the methods of treatment available to you, we encourage you to contact the dedicated team at Laser Spine Institute.
+We can determine the best treatment option for your spine care needs and your lifestyle based on your medical history as well as the severity and the location of your herniated disc.

 Some of the most commonly recommended conservative treatments include: